American Express Business Platinum Card Review (Is It Actually a Good Deal?)

 Earning rates are modest compared to the Amex Gold or other category-focused cards.
 That's by design.

-Amex Blue Business Plus (2X everywhere)
+Read More: Amex Blue Business Plus review

-Here’s how it earns Membership Rewards® points:
+Here's how it earns Membership Rewards points:

 Why This Matters